Harry J. Anslinger: Promotion of cannabis as public harm

-Contemporary racial prejudice
+Racial prejudice

-In the 1930s, Anslinger's anti-cannabis articles often contained racist themes, to the point that contemporary conservative politicians at one point called for Anslinger to resign based solely on his open racist remarks:

-Colored students at the Univ. of Minn. partying with (white) female students, smoking [marijuana] and getting their sympathy with stories of racial persecution.
-Result: pregnancy.

-Two Negroes took a girl fourteen years old and kept her for two days under the influence of hemp.
-Upon recovery she was found to be suffering from syphilis.
+In the 1930s, Anslinger's anti-cannabis articles often contained racist themes, for example: "Colored students at the Univ. of Minn. partying with (white) female students, smoking [marijuana] and getting their sympathy with stories of racial persecution.
+Result: pregnancy." and "Two Negroes took a girl fourteen years old and kept her for two days under the influence of hemp.
+Upon recovery she was found to be suffering from syphilis."